-Present your instructors* with your Approved Accomodations Letter to coordinate accommodations.
+Present your instructors* with your Approved Accommodations Letter to coordinate accommodations.
 It's good practice to also have a confidential discussion with your instructor about your accommodations shortly after giving them the letter.

-You aren't required to disclose medical information to your instuctors.
+You aren't required to disclose medical information to your instructors.
 If you are asked questions that make you uncomfortable, please notify us.

-*Due to blind grading, students from the School of Law will work first with Director of Student Affairs regarding the coordination of accommodations.
+*Due to unidentified grading, students from the School of Law will work first with the Director of Student Affairs regarding the coordination of accommodations.
 Students from the School of Law are expected to work directly with faculty to discuss reasonable deadlines on assignment accommodations.